Getting started with the ContentPack editor

 Alterations are central.
 They are not "root" elements, but elements use them at many places.
 Alterations are the way to perform modification to an entity, or do something, of any kind: Apply damage, heal, modify stat, generate an effect or a creature, "bump", stun, modify its SpriteSheet, silence, play a sound, etc...

 An alteration has an origin, which inherit from its stats if required, and is applied to a target ("apply to" property).
 Source and target are implicit depending on the situation.
-Note that for an ability's alterations, target, self and origin is the same: his user.
+For an ability's alteration, target, self and origin is the same: its user.